meltoner/agrofelis/README.md

 ## The Problem

-The convergence of declining demographics, economic disparities, rising energy costs, supply chain disruptions and the looming specter of climate change in the West has created a perilous confluence of issues for the world, particularly impacting agriculture and public safety.
+The convergence of declining demographics, economic disparities, rising energy costs, supply chain disruptions and the looming specter of climate change in the West has created a perilous confluence of issues particularly impacting agriculture and public safety.

 In the agricultural sector, farmers are experiencing growing difficulty finding seasonal farm workers while also having to deal with the escalating costs of cultivation, which results in marginal profits, unharvested crops, and even abandoned farms.
 To combat these hurdles, there is an urgent need for an affordable and efficient platform that bridges the gap between traditional tractors and handheld tools.
-This imperative solution is crucial for small-scale farmers, enabling them to enhance productivity and safeguard their existing agricultural investments.
+This imperative solution is crucial for small-scale farmers, enabling them to enhance productivity and safeguard their existing agricultural capital.

 Moreover, the repercussions of climate change have increased the likelihood of wildfires and flooding.
 As fire departments confront more frequent fires, the necessity for an affordable vehicle that can serve in an integrated role with firefighting units in non-urban areas to reduce workloads and provide standoff safety from heat exposure is critical.

 Existing vehicles on the market that can serve as adaptable platforms for various tasks are either prohibitively expensive or just not available.
-The ability to manufacture a low-cost base vehicle within local machine shops, in single units or small volumes, that has a small footprint, is energy dense and agile, holds the potential to tackle localized challenges in agriculture and public safety sectors.
-The proposed, prototyped and open-sourced robotic vehicle system attempts to address those needs or the variety of applications in those fields and could be utilized by individual farmers, agricultural cooperatives, fire departments, municipalities, and beyond.
+So it is essential to offer the ability to manufacture a low-cost base vehicle within local machine shops, in single units or small volumes, that has a small footprint, is energy dense and agile and holds the potential to tackle localized challenges in agriculture and public safety sectors.
+The proposed, prototyped and open-sourced robotic vehicle system attempts to address those needs through the variety of applications in those fields and could be utilized by individual farmers, agricultural cooperatives, fire departments, municipalities, and beyond.

 ## The Technology Considerations